Academic Programme | Academic Resources | Supervised Research | Exemplar Essays | Faculty| Alumni Publications

 Research interests and expertise: comparative politics and international relations in the Middle East, Iraq, international relations of the Middle East, the state and state-building in the Middle East, the politics of the Kurds in Iraq, Syria, and Turkey.

-Renad is an Academy Fellow, Middle East and North Africa Programme at Chatham House.
+Renad is Research Fellow Middle East and North Africa Programme at Chatham House and visiting fellow at the American University of Iraq-Sulaimani.
 Prior to joining Chatham House, Renad was an El-Erian fellow at the Carnegie Middle East Centre, where he examined Iraq, Iran and Kurdish affairs.
 Renad is also a research fellow at the Cambridge Security Initiative based at Cambridge University and from 2013, he held positions as lecturer of International Studies and supervisor at the faculty of politics, also at Cambridge University.
 Renad has been a senior research fellow at the Iraq Institute for Strategic Studies in Beirut since 2011 and was adviser to the Kurdistan Regional Government Civil Society Ministry between 2008 and 2010.
 He received his PhD from Pembroke College, Cambridge.

 Renad’s research at Chatham House explores the situation of Iraq in transition and the dilemmas posed by state-building.